bateman/wolproxypyapi/docs/index.md

 This is a simple package for sending Wake-On-LAN packets to other host in a local network.
 This started as a pet-project to put together and test a series of technologies I'm interested in.
 The all WOL packet sending is managed by the Python package [wakeonlan](https://pypi.org/project/wakeonlan/), for which wolproxypy act as a wrapper.

-However, wolproxypy also offers a fully-dockerozed web app (built on Flask) and an API (built on FastAPI) that act as proxy for routing magic WOL packets via Internet.
+However, wolproxypy also offers a fully-dockerized web app (built on Flask) and an API (built on FastAPI) that act as proxy for routing magic WOL packets via the Internet.

 ## Installation